 The DfE have reinforced the need to “create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”

-British Values are clearly defined in the 2011 Prevent Strategy and later revised Prevent Duty guidance in 2014.
+British Values are clearly defined in the 2011 Prevent Strategy and later revised Counter Terrorism and Security Act 2015.
 At Oakfield High School and College these values are reinforced and encouraged day to day.
 We keep up to date with how this delivered across the whole school curriculum.
 Oakfield has been awarded the ACT Quality Standard for Citizenship, the initial accreditation in 2017, and a recent re accreditation in 2020.

 At Oakfield democracy is promoted through annual elections for the Student Council, Eco Council and the Digital Guardians.
 Learners are given the opportunity to share their voice as part Student Council throughout the year.
 Learners complete learner voice questionnaires every term to ensure their views are heard by senior leaders and staff members.
 The Student Council regularly invite senior leaders and guests to their meeting so that changes occur that are relevant to the learners.

 The Rule of Law

 The importance of laws and consequences are consistently reinforced through the Oakfield Respect Charter.
 The emphasis on the rule of law as part of the citizenship curriculum, has embedded that to be active citizens in society we must all live by rules.
 Learned know that rules ensure we are protected and safe and that there are consequences for our actions and when rules are broken.